 Hence, if the page you are sending someone is attributer.io/integrations/salesforce, then your final URL with UTM parameters would look like this:

-Even though you can construct the UTM parameters however you wish, the general best practices for Google Ads are the following:
+You can construct the UTM parameters however you wish, but the general best practices for Google Ads are the following:

 - UTM Medium = Paid search

 - UTM Campaign = The name of your Google Ads campaign

 - UTM Term = The name of the ad group the ad belongs to